ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 To better understand this page, we recommend you first read our [introduction to Ethereum](/developers/docs/intro-to-ethereum/).

+## Dictation as a consensus metaphor

+Before digging a bit deeper on consensus mechanisms, I believe that it is important to make a recap to understand how the previously described fundamental abstractions and concepts are relating one another.

+To connect all the elements at play, think about a dictation exercise, like the ones you did as a child in elementary school.
+For the sake of this example, say that you were distracted, and you did not write down some passage from the teacher’s dictation exercise.
+You would raise your hand and ask about that passage you missed, and your classmates will be able to tell you in a unanimous way the exact passage you missed.

+The teacher -> the consensus mechanism, you and your classmates -> the nodes, the pages of your notebook in which you are writing -> the blocks, and the sentences you are writing -> pieces of data in the blocks.

+Let us imagine now that you want to make a prank and you want to modify a previous passage from the dictation exercise, if you are alone, it would be very hard as you must edit everyone’s pages in their notebooks to change the class consensus.

+If you are a little bit advanced, you might be asking, how does the teacher get sentences?
+To keep up with the example, we can say that such sentences are given by the "teacher’s helper".
+Teacher helper -> Validator/Miner.

 ## What is consensus? {#what-is-consensus}

 By consensus, we mean that a general agreement has been reached.
 Consider a group of people going to the cinema.
 If there is not a disagreement on a proposed choice of film, then a consensus is achieved.
 In the extreme case the group will eventually split.